Philadelphia International Airport: History

-Airline use

-Philadelphia Municipal became Philadelphia International in 1945, when American Overseas Airlines began direct flights to Europe.
-(For a short time AOA's flights skipped the New York stop; that was probably Philadelphia's only international nonstop until Pan Am tried nonstops to Europe in 1961.)
+Philadelphia Municipal became Philadelphia International Airport in 1945, when American Overseas Airlines began direct flights to Europe.
 A new terminal opened in December 1953; the oldest parts of the present terminal complex (B and C) were built in the late 1950s.

-The April 1957 OAG shows 30 weekday departures on Eastern, 24 TWA, 24 United, 18 American, 16 National, 14 Capital, 6 Allegheny and 3 Delta.
+As of April 1957, the airport was providing 30 weekday departures on Eastern, 24 on TWA, 24 on United, 18 on American, 16 on National, 14 on Capital, six on Allegheny, and three on Delta.
 To Europe, five Pan Am DC-6Bs a week via Idlewild and Boston and two TWA 749As a week via Idlewild; one TWA flight continued to Ceylon.
 Eastern and National had nonstops to Miami, but the TWA 1049G to LAX that started in 1956 was the only nonstop beyond Chicago.
-The first scheduled jets were TWA 707s in summer 1959.
+The first scheduled jets were TWA 707s in the summer of 1959.

 Terminal B/C modernization was completed in 1970, Terminal D opened in 1973 and Terminal E in 1977; the $300 million expansion was designed by Arnold Thompson Associates, Inc. and Vincent G. Kling & Associates.

-In the 1980s PHL hosted several hubs.
+In the 1980s, the airport hosted several hubs.
 The Airline Deregulation Act of 1978 allowed regional carrier Altair Airlines to create a small hub at PHL using Fokker F-28s.
 Altair began in 1967 with flights to cities such as Rochester, New York, Hartford, Connecticut and to Florida until it ceased operations in November 1982.
 In the mid-1980s Eastern Air Lines opened a hub in Concourse C. The airline declined in the late 1980s and sold aircraft and gate leases to Chicago-based Midway Airlines.
 Midway operated its Philadelphia hub until it ceased operation in 1991.
 During the 1980s US Airways (then called USAir) built a hub at PHL.

-US Airways became the dominant carrier at PHL in the 1980s and 1990s and shifted most of its hub operations from Pittsburgh to Philadelphia in 2003.
-As of 2013, PHL was US Airways' largest international hub and its second-largest hub overall behind Charlotte.
+US Airways became the dominant carrier at the airport in the 1980s and 1990s and shifted most of its hub operations from Pittsburgh to Philadelphia in 2003.
+As of 2013, the airport was US Airways' largest international hub and its second-largest hub overall behind Charlotte.
 PHL became an American Airlines hub after it completed its merger with US Airways in 2015 and remains one of the airline's biggest hubs, offering an average of 420 departing flights per day to over 100 destinations.
 In recent years, American has opted to continue expanding at PHL while downsizing its hub at JFK in New York due to greater slot availability, lower operation costs in Philadelphia, and its greater network of connecting flights.